On the treatment of phenomenological turbulent effects in one dimensional simulations of core-collapse supernovae: Results

-Although not as strong a change as $\alpha_\epsilon$, the smaller $\alpha_K$ is, the greater the explosion energy and the greater the amount of synthesized $^{56} \rm Ni$.
-At 0.4\,s, both the explosive energy and the amount of nickel are greater in $\alpha_K =1/12$ than in $\alpha_K = 1/6$.
-Table~\ref{tab:diffusion} summarizes the maximum explosion energy and the synthesized nickel mass for the $12\,M_\odot$ progenitor model up to 0.6\,s after core bounce.

-Here, we explain the difference between turbulent energy diffusion and internal energy diffusion.
-From Eq.~\eqref{eq:dif_flux_k}, the diffusion of turbulent energy is related to the distribution of turbulent velocity or turbulent pressure, while the diffusion of internal energy is related to the generation of turbulence by changing the entropy distribution as explained (see Figure~\ref{fig:ent-e}).
-The diffusion of turbulent energy does not affect the generation of turbulence, but changes the turbulent velocity distribution.
-Next, we will explain the details using the profiles of turbulent pressure.

-Figure~\ref{fig:ent-k} shows the radial profile of entropy, $s\, [\rm{kB/baryon}]$ (top), and the distribution of turbulent pressure to pressure ratio (bottom) for 120\,ms after core bounce for three models $\alpha_K = 1/3$, $1/6$, and $1/12$.
+We examine the impact of turbulent energy diffusion, $\alpha_K$, in a similar vein to the previous section, which discusses the internal energy diffusion.
+Figure~\ref{fig:vturb-k} shows the radial profile of turbulent velocity (top), entropy (middle), and velocity (bottom) for 100\,ms after core bounce for three models $\alpha_K = 1/3$, $1/6$, and $1/12$ (see Figure~\ref{fig:vturb-e} for the case of $\alpha_\epsilon$).
 The horizontal axis is radius.
-The color of the curve is blue for 1/3, green for 1/6, and red for 1/12 as same as Figure~\ref{fig:diff_e}.
-As shown in Figure~\ref{fig:diff_shock_k}, this is the time when the shock started to stagnate and the difference between the models appeared.
+The color of the curve is blue for 1/3, green for 1/6, and red for 1/12 as same as Figure~\ref{fig:diff_shock}.

-Unlike the diffusion of energy, the diffusion of turbulent energy cannot affect the generation of turbulence.
-The gradient of entropy, which determines the energy production of turbulence, is not affected by the diffusion parameter (see Figure~\ref{fig:ent-k}).
-Turbulent pressure near 100\,km is slightly higher in the model with $\alpha_K=1/12$ and lower in the model with $\alpha_K=1/3$ because the turbulent energy has been more diffused in $\alpha_K=1/3$.

-Figure~\ref{fig:advection_k} shows Radial velocity profile (top), Evolution of the advection time (middle) and Evolution of the heating time (bottom) for each of $\alpha_K$ models as well as Figure~\ref{fig:advection_e}.
-The red, green, and blue lines represent the models with $\alpha_K=1/12$, $\alpha_K=1/6$, and $\alpha_K=1/3$, respectively. the estimation of advection time and heating time is as explained in Figure~\ref{fig:advection_e} ( See Eq.~\eqref{eq:advection} and \eqref{eq:heaingtime}).

-Regarding the velocity distribution, there is a slight difference in the region from 140\,km to 220\,km.
-The red line has a slower velocity and the blue line has a higher velocity.
-This is due to the difference in turbulence pressure in Figure~\ref{fig:ent-k}.
-The reason why the change is smaller than that in Figure~\ref{fig:advection_e} of $\alpha_\epsilon$ is because the change in turbulence pressure is smaller than that of Figure~\ref{fig:ent-e}.

-The post bounce time when $\tau_{\rm adv}=0.05\,{\rm s}$ is about 0.295\,s for $\alpha_K=1/12$, $\alpha_K=1/6$, and $\alpha_K=1/12$, respectively.
-This is thought to be due to the change in the velocity of the fluid passing through the gain region due to the change in the turbulent pressure, together with the result of the turbulent pressure of Figure~\ref{fig:ent-k} as in $\alpha_\epsilon$.
-Since the change in turbulence pressure is smaller than in the case of energy diffusion, the change in advection time is also smaller.

-Since the velocity distribution is different, the heating time is also different.
-The time when the heating time of $\alpha_K =1/12$ becomes 0.001\,s is 0.2 \,s after the core bounce.
-This time for $\alpha_K =1/6$ and $\alpha_K =1/3$ are about 0.24\,s and 0.27\,s respectively.
-This is roughly corresponding to the time when the shock revives in the figure \ref{fig:diff_shock_k}, because $\tau_{\rm adv}/\tau_{\rm heat}$ becomes larger.